ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 In this tutorial, we will restrict ourselves to finding a simple overlap of peaks in our histone marks sample.

 We will use bedtools for this operation.
-Bedtools is developed by QuinlanLab at Utah University and it assists in genomic arithmetic i.e. intersect, merge, count, complement and shuffle genomic intervals from multiple files in different formats such as BAM, BED, GFF/GTF, VCF.
+Bedtools is developed by QuinlanLab at Utah University and it assists in genomic arithmetic i.e. intersect, merge, count, complement ,and shuffle genomic intervals from multiple files in different formats such as BAM, BED, GFF/GTF, VCF.

 You can download bedtools from https://bedtools.readthedocs.io/en/latest/index.html.
 After installing and adding it to your path, run the following commands.